 - Tamarind chutney

 For dahi baray / lentil fritters:

-- Clean and wash the mash daal.
-Soak for at least 4 – 6 hours or overnight.
+- Clean and wash the mash daal / urad daal / white lentils.
+Soak for at least 6 hours or overnight.

 - Remove the fried baray from the oil, and let drain on a kitchen towel or strainer.
 The baray can be cooled, put in a ziploc bag and kept in the freezer at this stage.

-- Take a large bowl and fill it with room temperature water along with a few pinches of asafoetida / hing (optional).
-Put the fried baray in the water and let them soak (45 - 90 minutes) till they become soft and fluffed up.
-Fresh barays’ will fluff up faster than frozen ones, and they will also fluff up faster in hot water versus room temperature.
-If running short on time, the baray can be added in hot water but they may become too soft, so keep an eye on them and adjust accordingly.
+- Take a large bowl and fill it with warm water along with a few pinches of asafoetida / hing (optional).
+Put the fried baray in the water and let them soak (15 - 30 minutes) till they become soft and fluffed up.
+If running short on time, the baray can be added in boiling water but they may become too soft, so keep an eye on them and adjust accordingly.

 - Remove the baray / fritters from the water one by one, gently squeezing them between your palms to remove the excess water.
 Place the baray in a plate or platter if serving them separately, otherwise add them in the prepared yoghurt mixture.

 - Add the yoghurt, milk and salt in a bowl or rectangle dish.
-Whisk till smooth, and add more milk / water as per personal preference.
-The mixture should not be too thick, and it should not be too thin.
+Whisk till smooth, and then add water as required to thin the mixture.
+The yoghurt should be a thick pouring consistency but shouldn't be super runny.

 - The first method of serving dahi baray is to keep all the items separate so people can add items as per their taste.